wineforever/Keras-to-CSharp/readme.md

 #### Introduction

 - It's a base class library of keras based on CSharp used to call.
-H5 simple deep learning model without any other environment.
+H5 simple deep learning model.
 - It could deploy your deep-learning model in C# without any other environment.
 - The call to the small model (eg. BP net/shallow CNN) is much faster than tensorflow.